 - Hot Glue Gun

-Measure and cut the stems to fit your wreath form so they don’t poke out after being inserted into the wreath form.
-This is really a trial and error process with the first pick.
+Measure and cut the stems to fit your wreath form so they don’t poke out the other side after being inserted into the wreath form.
+This is really a trial-and-error process with the first pick.

 Begin adding the picks but do not hot glue them at this time.

 Continue adding picks all the way around the wreath.
 I added the hot glue after I was satisfied with the placement of the picks.
 Just one small dab of glue is sufficient where each pick is inserted into the form.